jrosain/metarocq/INSTALL.md

   You can also selectively build each target.

 - `make install` to install the plugins in `Coq`'s `user-contrib` local library.
-Then the `MetaCoq` namespace can be used for `Require Import` statements, e.g. `From MetaCoq.Template Require Import All.`.
+Then the `MetaRocq` namespace can be used for `Require Import` statements, e.g. `From MetaRocq.Template Require Import All.`.

 - `make uninstall` to undo the last line.